View our Calendar or check out our current events below...

 5) Small Group Bible Studies… your group teachers will receive information about best practices for meeting online.

-6) The church office will remain open (Mon-Thurs 8:30 am-5 pm).
-The office will be closed on Fridays for the time being.
-Our ministers will maintain their usual working hours Monday-Thursday.
-The ministers will continue to have Fridays as their day off.
+6) The church office is no longer open for regular hours, but our ministers and staff will maintain their usual working hours Monday-Thursday.
+Email us or call us on our cell phones if you need to reach us.
+Ministers will continue to have Fridays as their day off.

 - Please continue to give to your church.
 The ministry areas and expenses continue to need funding.
 You may bring offerings to the church office, mail in your offerings, set up bill pay with your bank so they will mail your offering to us, or give online through: https://giving.ncsservices.org/app/giving/Corn9999739